Tracking ship: United States Navy/United States Air Force

 There are currently only two active Instrumentation Ships in the U.S. Navy inventory: USNS Invincible (T-AGM-24) and USNS Howard O. Lorenzen (T-AGM-25).
+The former is now in the inactive fleet.
 The latter was delivered in January 2012 to replace USNS Observation Island (T-AGM-23) in 2014.
 Most of the USN and USAF tracking ships were converted into their role.
 Some ships were in service with NASA.